 Can I continue to play sports while wearing braces?

 You can continue to participate in any sport you choose.
 When playing sports where there is a possibility of getting hit in the mouth, a specially designed mouth guard will need to be worn.
-The mouth guard, made of durable plastic, is designed to fit comfortably over your braces and will protect the soft tissues inside your mouth.
+The mouth guard, made of a durable soft material, is designed to fit comfortably over your braces and will protect the soft tissues, teeth, and brackets/wires inside your mouth.